Orkneyinga saga: Torf-Einarr

 Hallad's failure led to Rognvald flying into a rage and summoning his sons Thorir and Hrollaug.
 He asked which of them wanted the islands but Thorir said the decision was up to the earl himself.
 Rognvald predicted that Thorir's path would keep him in Norway and that Hrollaug was destined seek his fortune in Iceland.
 Einarr, the youngest of his natural sons, then came forward and offered to go to the islands.
 Rognvald said: "Considering the kind of mother you have, slave-born on each side of her family, you are not likely to make much of a ruler.
 But I agree, the sooner you leave and the later you return the happier I'll be."
-Despite his father's misgivings, on arrival in the Scottish islands, Einarr fought and defeated two Danish warlords who had taken residence there.
+Despite his father's misgivings, on arrival on the islands, Einarr fought and defeated two Danish warlords who had taken residence there.
 Einarr then established himself as earl and founded a dynasty which retained control of the islands for centuries after his death.

 The scene in which Einarr's father scorns him is a literary device which often figures in Old Norse literature.
 The dialogue between the father and his sons has been interpreted as being about Rognvald's desire to cement his own position as Earl of Møre and an allusion to the early history of Iceland, where the saga was written.
 Thorir is a compliant son who Rognvald is happy to keep at home.
 Hrolluag is portrayed as a man of peace who will go to Iceland.
 Einarr is aggressive and a threat to his father's position so can be spared for the dangers of Orkney.
 (In the Landnámabók version the equally aggressive brother Hrolfr is also present, and his destiny is anticipated to be in conveniently far-away Normandy.)

 Einarr is also provided with various characteristics associated with Odin.
 Both have but one eye and the death of an opponent at Einarr's hands is offered to the god—an act that contains a hint of Odin's own sacrifice to himself in the Hávamál.
 Einarr is a man of action who is self-made, and he is a successful warrior who (unlike his brothers) avenges his father's death.
 He leads a dramatic and memomorable life and emerges as "ancient, powerful and mysterious—but as a literary figure rather than a real person".
 He is also a heathen whose appearance at the commencement of the saga contrasts with the later martyrdom of his descendant St Magnus.
 That event marks a "moral high-point" of the story.